jqassistant-plugin/jqassistant-asyncapi-plugin/docs/content/usage/index.md

 > List of links to notes that describe the various nodes, relations, properties, concepts, and constraints that the plugin provides.
 > This section may also link to additional usage guides, examples, etc. that may be relevant for developers *using* this plugin.
 > Notes that part of this section shall be placed in the `usage` directory

-> [!INFO]
-> You can use the Obsidian templates when creating new notes to have a consistent style across the documentation (shortcut `Ctrl-T`)

 ## Development